Juntobey/Revival-Medical-Aesthethic/backend/readme.md

 # this document contains instructions on how to run the backend

-# navigate into the authentication folder
+# STEP 1:

-open folder authentication in terminal type 'npm install' to install packages
+type 'npm install' to install packages

-to run project
+# STEP 2:

+run commnand 'npx sequelize-cli db:migrate'

+to intialise the database locally (will use sqlite)

+# STEP 3

-type npm run start
+type 'npm run start'

-this will activate the authentication api and the user will be able to login and register from the frontend
+the project will be available on port 3000 , make sure to adjust the port the frontend is running on in entrypoint.sh

+to allow connections from frontend to reach the backend